 At A Show For A Change, we believe that the best films provoke us to think, feel, connect, and act.
 We are impatient advocates for change, brave artists for good, and fierce champions for building a better world - and our festival celebrates these values in action.

 We are now accepting short & feature films, documentaries, episodic, webseries & webisodes, and virtual reality projects for consideration.
 In addition to being compelling visual works on their own, content must that have a socially conscious message and the potential to drive substantial social impact.
 Each month, we recognize extraordinary projects that have human rights, animal rights, and environmental protection themes, and partner selected filmmakers with leading non-profit organizations making a difference in these areas.

-We are also pleased to offer select entrants to our festival an exclusive distribution opportunity on our new impact-driven streaming service, Movikarma.Send us an email to learn more after applying to our festival.
+We are also pleased to offer select entrants to our festival an exclusive distribution opportunity on our new impact-driven streaming platform, Movikarma.Send us an email to learn more after applying to our festival.